Syarwin/puzzlehunt_server/README.md

-# puzzlehunt_server
+# server
 A server for running puzzle hunts.
-This project is a fork from https://github.com/dlareau/puzzlehunt_server, where more information about the original project can be found.
+This project is a fork from https://github.com/dlareau/server, where more information about the original project can be found.
 The projects aim at different kinds of puzzle hunts so focus on different features.

 ### Setup